whatshap/whatshap/doc/installation.rst

 versions you may have installed in other locations remain unaffected. ::

 	python3 -m venv whatshap-env
-	whatshap-env/bin/pip install Cython
+	whatshap-env/bin/pip install --upgrade pip
 	whatshap-env/bin/pip install git+https://bitbucket.org/whatshap/whatshap

 You can then run WhatsHap like this::

 	whatshap-env/bin/whatshap --version

-You should see a version number like ``0.17+103.g71e5b3c``, which means that this version is 103 Git commits ahead of version 0.17.
+You should see a version number like ``0.18.dev119+g5ba23de``, which means that this is going to become version 0.18, with 119 commits ahead of the previous version (0.17).